 Employees of the City in the Public Works and Police Departments required to serve in an "oncall" status and be available for a call back to work for up to a week during otherwise unscheduled, off duty hours.
 On-call employees are expected to comply with the City's Fitness for Duty policy during this on-call period.
+Employees cannot be in an on call status at the exact same moment they are on leave for sick, vacation or comp time.

-It is the policy of the City to pay employees designated as on-call employees a minimum of 11 hours of overtime for each week in which they serve in a paid on-call, or call-back status.
-If the employee serves less than one full work week in this status, the number of hours of applicable overtime will be pro-rated.
-When and if an employee in the Public Works Department performs actual work and service because of being called back to work, they will be paid any additional overtime for hours worked, with a minimum of one hour pay.
-When and if a police officer performs actual work and service because of being called back to work, they will be paid any additional overtime for hours worked, with a minimum of two hours pay.
-When and if a sworn police officer is designated as on-call employee, that officer shall receive a minimum of 5 hours of overtime for each week in which they serve in a paid on-call, or call-back status.
+It is the policy of the City to pay employees designated as on-call two (2) hours of overtime each day if on call Monday through Friday.
+On Saturday or Sunday, employees will receive three (3) hours of overtime pay each day they are placed in an on call status.
+If an employee in the Public Works Department performs actual work because of being called back to work, they will be paid any additional overtime for hours worked, with a minimum of one hour pay.
+If a police officer performs actual work and service because of being called back to work, they will be paid any additional overtime for hours worked, with a minimum of two hours pay.
+When a sworn police officer is designated as on-call employee, that officer shall receive a minimum of 5 hours of overtime for each week in which they serve in a paid on-call, or call-back status.
 If the officer performs actual work and service because of being called back to work, they will be paid any additional overtime for hours worked over 86 hours for the pay period, with a minimum of two hour's pay.